GLOBAL MARKETS-Euro sinks to 12-year lows, equities gain

 U.S. crude oil prices hit a one-month low after government data showed an oil inventory build in the United States last week, contrary to expectations by some traders for a draw.

-The front-month contract in U.S. West Texas Intermediate crude settled down 12 cents at $48.17 a barrel.
+The front-month contract in U.S. West Texas Intermediate crude was down 67 cents at $47.62 a barrel.

-Brent for April delivery hit a one-month low of $55.92, but settled higher, up $1.15 at $57.54.
-(Reporting by Herbert Lash, additional reporting by Michael Connor; Editing by James Dalgleish, Leslie Adler and Chizu Nomiyama)
+Brent for April delivery hit a one-month low of $55.92 and last traded up 64 cents at $56.03.
+(Reporting by Herbert Lash; Editing by James Dalgleish and Leslie Adler)